MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hrdoabdetailswithexchangecontext.md

 ---
 title: "HrDoABDetailsWithExchangeContext"
-description: Describes HrDoABDetailsWithExchangeContext and provides syntax and parameters.
+description: This article describes the HrDoABDetailsWithExchangeContext function and provides syntax and parameters.

 manager: soliver
 ms.date: 03/09/2015